 - Mexican fan palm: Washingtonia robusta, has a leaf stem base that makes it catch fire and spread quickly.

 A pretty, fragrant groundcover and shrub that grows in Mediterranean climates.
 Over-watering and heavy feeding results in poor growth, followed by a woody plant.
-Light pruning or tip-pinching keeps rosemary healthy.
-Keep in mind that this drought-tolerant herb contains flammable oils.Continue to 22 of 23 below.
+Light pruning or tip-pinching keeps it healthy.
+Keep in mind that this drought-tolerant herb contains flammable oils.Continue to 21 of 22 below.